yoyo-holdings/rn-todo/README.md

      TODO-tracking activities.
   6. The app should make it easy to switch a note to a TODO entry, and vice versa.
-  7. The release APK should target Android devices running version 4.4 (KitKat) and up.
+  7. The app should consists of both frontend and backend.
+  7. Deploy your app on vercel, heroku, netlify, replit or whichever platform you choose and we can easily view it

 * Questions